 Versatile Rayon Fabric

-Rayon is made from natural cellulose of trees and can be manipulated to have the texture and feel of linen, cotton and silk.
+Rayon is made from the natural cellulose of trees and can be manipulated to have the texture and feel of linen, cotton, and silk.
 This man-made fabric also absorbs humidity well making it one of the popular fabrics during the summer season.
 Cool and comfortable, it is best worn in dry heat.
 The versatile rayon is made up of thin threads so it’s also delicate and lightweight.